marek-bazler/lambda-fileserver/IMPROVEMENTS.md

 - Presigned URLs are time-limited
 - File ownership verified before generating URLs
 - Each user can only access their own files

+## Multipart Upload (Files >100MB)

+### How It Works
+1. Lambda initiates multipart upload in S3
+2. File is split into 10MB chunks in browser
+3. Each chunk uploaded separately with progress tracking
+4. Lambda completes multipart upload after all chunks succeed

+### Benefits
+- **Better reliability**: Failed chunks can be retried
+- **Progress tracking**: Accurate progress for huge files
+- **No memory issues**: Browser only loads 10MB at a time
+- **Faster**: Chunks can be uploaded in parallel (future enhancement)

+### Thresholds
+- Files <100MB: Simple PUT upload
+- Files ≥100MB: Multipart upload (10MB chunks)
+- Maximum file size: 5TB (S3 limit)